TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-max-quota-limit-exceeded-vmseries-existingvm.md

 ### Consider Alternate Sizes or Locations

 Quota increase requests may take one or more business days to be approved due to business and technical constraints.
-Please consider alternate sizes that are available to deploy for your subscription, you can use the Azure CLI command [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) to check for the VM sizes available in a region, and any deployment restrictions on the VM size.
+Consider alternate sizes that are available to deploy for your subscription.
+Use the Azure CLI command [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) to check for the VM sizes available in a region, and any deployment restrictions on the VM size.

 ## **Recommended Documents**